ccxt/ccxt/wiki/Manual.md

 Note that your private requests will fail with an exception or error if you don't set up your API credentials before you start trading.
 To avoid character escaping **always write your credentials in single quotes**, not double quotes (`'VERY_GOOD'`, `"VERY_BAD"`).

 #### API Key Permissions
-When you get errors like `"Invalid API-key, IP, or permissions for action."` or `"API-key format invalid"`, then, most likely, the problem is not within ccxt, please avoid opening a new issue on github unless you ensure that:
+When you get errors like `"Invalid API-key, IP, or permissions for action."` or `"API-key format invalid"`, then, most likely, the problem is not within ccxt, please avoid submitting a new support ticket unless you ensure that:
 1) You don't have typos, empty spaces, or quotes in your keys
 2) Your current IP address (check [IPv4](https://api.ipify.org/) or [IPv6](https://api64.ipify.org/)) is added into API-KEY's whitelisted IP addresses
 3) You have selected the correct options in permissions list for that api-key.